ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 * Mapping these informal systems and Airbnb’s influence on local networks can show mismatches in how care is delivered and whether Airbnb clusters facilitate access to these support systems.

 3. Mobility Constraints and Access to Care
 * Affordability vs Mobility: In areas with Airbnb prevalence, affordability often becomes a key consideration for guests.
 Airbnb guests, especially those in low-cost areas, may face mobility challenges due to poor infrastructure, limiting access to public transportation or essential services.
 The affordability of Airbnb rentals in areas with inadequate healthcare infrastructure could exacerbate mobility constraints for temporary residents.
-These guests might be more reliant on local social media groups or neighbourhood-based care, such as mobile clinics, as a means of coping with limited access to healthcare.
+These guests might be more reliant on local social media groups or neighbourhood-based care, such as mobile clinics or on-demans nursing services, as a means of coping with limited access to healthcare.
 * Overcrowding: In cities where Airbnb listings are dense, overcrowding might affect public infrastructure and impair residents from navigating spaces.
 Poor or unsafe infrastructure, combined with overcrowded streets due to tourists, could create physical mobility barriers.
 This impacts access to healthcare and could influence whether guests book accommodations in areas with better accessibility or in places where healthcare is harder to reach (thus promoting a reliance on informal care).

 4. Sociocultural and Health System Variables